-As I write this, many businesses are currently in the process of finalizing their 2019 budget.
-I’ve been helping a friend that is leading the charge to increase his budget for information security/cybersecurity at his company.
-We had met for a beer a few weeks ago to chat through some of the things that he was considering, and he was picking my brain for ideas on how to convey his informed opinion on what he hoped to acquire for his company in 2019.
+Recently, I helped a friend that was leading the charge to increase his budget for information security/cyber security at his company.
+We had met for a beer to chat through some of the things that he was considering, and he was picking my brain for ideas on how to convey his informed opinion on what he hoped to acquire for his company in 2019.

 He thanked them for their consideration and left the meeting.